ja153903/ja153903/README.md

 ### Currently tinkering with:

-* Next.js, Zustand, React Query, and Tailwind CSS
+* React Native and Expo
+* Prisma, Fastify, Apollo
-* Python 3.10!
+* Tailwind CSS

 ### Current Side-project:

 * NFT Artist Gallery and Marketplace
+* SendIt (Mobile app for keeping track of bouldering problems I tackle in the gym)